 § 484.18 Condition of participation: Acceptance of patients, plan of care, and medical supervision states, “Care follows a written plan of care established and periodically reviewed by a doctor of medicine, osteopathy, or podiatric medicine.”

 This federal regulation supersedes any state nurse practice acts that would allow nurse practitioners to provide this oversight.
 There are multiple reasons why H.R.
 4993 bill or S. 2814 needs to be passed.
 Senator Collins (D-Maine) did a wonderful job outlining some of these reasons in her statement in November of 2009.
-Her statement can be found in one of
+Her statement can be found in one of my previous blogs.

 I see this legislation being a critical first step in reforming home health care and positioning the industry to be a critical player in overall healthcare reform.
 There are several possible changes that will occur over the next few years as a result of healthcare reform.
 These changes include value-based purchasing (A.K.A. pay for performance) and post-acute bundling.
 I envision nurse practitioners as key solutions for these challenges.